 How to Get to Genbudō Park

-If you are taking public transportation, first get to JR Genbudō Station (玄武洞駅).
+If you plan to take public transportation, first get to JR Genbudō Station (玄武洞駅).
 From the station, cross the highway to get to the boat terminal (渡し船乗り場).

 For the staff at Genbudō Museum (玄武洞ミュージアム) to pick you up, you have to call +81-796-23-3821 to make a booking.
 You can call them when you change trains at JR Kinosaki Onsen Station (城崎温泉駅) or JR Toyooka Station (豊岡駅).
 There should be staff who can speak English, but if you have issues with communication, you can always kindly ask the station staff to make the phone call for you.